Careers for philosophers

 The Careers Service regularly puts on events in partnership with prospective employers.
 To keep informed about career fairs and other events of this kind, check out Careers Service’s list of events.

 In the second half of this module, students spend time creating lesson plans, leading seminars and reflecting on teaching observations, culminating in the delivery of a three day philosophy conference to school pupils.
-It’s excellent practical preparation for students interested in a teaching career.
+It’s excellent practical preparation if you are interested in a teaching career.

 This online program, which is delivered through MOLE, will introduce you to the many opportunities you have to develop your career prospects during your degree, and will guide you through some practical exercises that will prepare you to identify and secure a career of your choosing after graduation.
 Each year, you will be automatically enrolled in the module designed for your year unless you request to opt out.

-This level 3 module will allow you to gain practical work experience within an NGO/charity or other organisation, while reflecting on how your degree has enabled you to fulfil the duties of the post.
-This module is currently being developed within the department, to be piloted in Spring 2018 and rolled out more widely from 2019 onwards.
+This third year module will allow you to gain practical work experience within an NGO/charity or other organisation, while reflecting on how your degree has enabled you to fulfil the duties of the post.

 The Higher Education Achievement Report provides a comprehensive record of your university achievements, including both academic and extra-curricular learning and experience.
 Every student has a HEAR, and making sure your HEAR is accurate and comprehensive can give employers a more detailed impression of your achievements at University.